tasket/wyng-backup/README.md

 remove snapshots, there may be unwanted snapshots remaining under your old volume group or local directory.
 LVM snapshots can be found with the patterns `*.tick` and `*.tock` with the tag "wyng";  Btrfs/XFS snapshots can be found with `sn*.wyng?`.
-Deleting them can prevent unecessary consumption of disk space.
+Deleting them can prevent unnecessary consumption of disk space.

 ### Troubleshooting notes